 Undergraduate: degree seeking students are encouraged to take 15-18 credits each semester towards degree requirements in order to graduate in 4 years.
-However, undergraduate degree seeking student who register for at least 12 credits in a given semester are defined as full-time for Financial Aid and reporting purposes.
+However, undergraduate degree seeking students who register for at least 12 credits in a given semester are defined as full-time for federal financial aid and reporting purposes.
 Those students registering for 11 credits or less are defined as part-time.

 Each college has it own academic advisor, please refer to your college’s website for contact information or visit Academic Central Advising Center.

 It is recommended that student's log into their MyNEVADA account often to monitor their account.
 If you have a hold on your account, it will appear within your Student Center Dashboard.
 Clicking on the hold will give you details on how each hold can be resolved.